ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ## Prerequisites

-Before we begin, you will need to have:
+Before we begin, you will need to have been:

 - Created a Cloud Server node as described [here](/docs/tooling/cli-guides/create-a-validator.md)
-- Developed/Customized a VM, as described [here](https://docs.avax.network/build/vm).
+- Developed/Customized a VM, as described [here](/docs/build/vm/intro.md).

-Currently, we are only support AWS cloud services, but we plan to add support for more cloud services in the near future.
+Currently, we only support AWS cloud services, but we plan to add support for more cloud services in the near future.

 ## Example VM to be Used in This Tutorial

+We will be uploading the [TokenVM](https://github.com/ava-labs/hypersdk/tree/main/examples/tokenvm) example of HyperSDK.

 ### Source Code

-We will be uploading a modified version of the [TokenVM](https://github.com/ava-labs/hypersdk/tree/main/examples/tokenvm) example of HyperSDK.

 The following setting will be used:

 - Repo url: `https://github.com/ava-labs/hypersdk/`
-- Branch Name: `testBranch`
+- Branch Name: `main`
 - Build Script: examples/tokenvm/scripts/build.sh

 :::note